bp-learning/password-generator/README.md

       }
       ```

-- Step 28: Create a new folder Password Generator.
+- Step 28: Create a new folder named Password Generator.
 Inside that folder, create three files -

    - html file
    - css file (link your css file to your html page)